SPF and DMARC: The Key DNS Records for Reliable Email Deliverability

 Domain verification: Many services require verifying you own the domain (often via a link in an email or adding a TXT record) before they’ll send using your domain in the “From” address.
 This is a preliminary step to prevent abuse.

-Pitfall – SPF Alignment and Return-Path: One tricky aspect with third-party senders is SPF alignment under DMARC.
-SPF checks use the envelope sender (a.k.a. return-path or bounce address) domain.
-Often, services send your emails using their own bounce address (e.g., bounce@service.com), not your domain.
-This means that even if you include their servers in SPF and SPF passes, the domain that passed SPF is service.com, which does not match your domain in the “From” header – hence DMARC’s SPF alignment fails.
-This is why some services forgo SPF in favor of DKIM for DMARC purposes.
-It’s also why certain providers let you set up a custom return-path domain (like a subdomain of your domain) so that SPF can align.
-If given that option, it’s good to use it – for example, configuring a custom bounce domain like bounces.yourdomain.com that the service will use, so that SPF checks align with your parent domain.
+), not your domain.
+This means that even if you include their servers in SPF and SPF passes, the domain that passed SPF is service. com, which does not match your domain in the “From” header hence DMARC's SPF alignment fails.
+Some companies thus omit SPF in favor of DKIM for DMARC aims.
+This is also why certain providers permit you to configure a custom return-path domain (like a subdomain of your domain) such SPF may match.
+If given that choice, it's wise to take it—that is, set up a custom bounce domain like bounces. yourdomain. com the service will use so that SPF checks match with your parent domain.

 Common SPF and DMARC Pitfalls (and How to Avoid Them)